 userId, DynamoDB would retrieve all of the notes by that user.
 Or you could provide a value for

 noteId, to retrieve a particular note.

-To get a further understanding on how indexes work in DynamoDB, you can read more here DynamoDB Core Components.
+To further your understanding of how indexes work in DynamoDB, you can read more here: DynamoDB Core Components

 If you see the following message, deselect Use default settings.

 Scroll to the bottom, ensure that New role: DynamoDBAutoscaleRole is selected, and select Create.

 Otherwise, simply ensure that Use default settings is checked, then select Create.

 Note that the default setting provisions 5 reads and 5 writes.
 When you create a table, you specify how much provisioned throughput capacity you want to reserve for reads and writes.
 DynamoDB will reserve the necessary resources to meet your throughput needs while ensuring consistent, low-latency performance.
 One read capacity unit can read up to 8 KB per second and one write capacity unit can write up to 1 KB per second.
 You can change your provisioned throughput settings, increasing or decreasing capacity as needed.

 notes table has now been created.
 If you find yourself stuck with the Table is being created message; refresh the page manually.